cloudops/netscaler_test_drive/readme.txt

 configuration needed if building from scratch
 ---------------------------------------------
-Add an ssh key so the server can ssh to other machines in the environment.
+Modify the ssh key in './creds' so the server can ssh to other machines in the environment.

-$ cd /path/to/netscaler_test_drive
-$ mkdir creds
-(place an ssh key file inside.  currently using a file named 'dddemotest.pem'.)

-This is currently being referenced as: 'ssh -i ./creds/dddemotest.pem ...'
+The key currently being referenced is 'dddemotest.pem' as: 'ssh -i ./creds/dddemotest.pem ...'

 --- --- ---